-Initially when the news of a new type of coronavirus resulting in pneumonia-like symptoms started making the headlines in early 2020 there was a lot of fear and panic all over the world because the speed of its transmission and fatality rate was not known.
+Initially, when the news of a new type of coronavirus resulting in pneumonia-like symptoms started making the headlines in early 2020, there was a lot of fear and panic all over the world because the speed of its transmission and fatality rate was not known.
 It was believed to have spread from a wet market in Wuhan, China, in late 2019.
 Soon it reached almost all the countries around the globe.

 This new coronavirus was later officially named as SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), and the disease caused by this virus in humans was named COVID-19 (coronavirus disease - 2019).

 COVID-19 is a respiratory disease, and it spreads through respiratory droplets.
 The virus enters the body through the mouth, nose, or eyes, and reaches the lungs.
 This disease results in breathing problems that can range from mild to critical.
 People with a pre-existing lung condition, heart disease, diabetes, and cancer are more likely to experience critical symptoms.
+Patient’s recovery from COVID-19 caused pneumonia completely depends on how efficiently care was taken and how promptly it was treated.

 When the SARS-CoV-2 virus enters the body, it penetrates healthy cells that line the nose, mouth, or eyes (mucous membrane).
 The virus then uses these healthy cells to multiply and give rise to new viruses.
 These new viruses then infect adjacent cells.
 The SARS-CoV-2 virus after entering the human body binds to the ACE-2 receptors (angiotensin-converting enzyme 2).
 These receptors are present in the cells of the lungs, intestines, brain, blood vessels, kidneys, etc. The spike protein of the virus on its surface binds to the ACE-2 receptors and infects the host cells.
 Subsequent cytokine storms are induced along with a series of severe immune responses.